PerfectlySoft/PerfectDocs/guide/MongoDB-GridFS.md

 #### Closing the Connection

-Practically, swift GC mechanism will automatically release the `GridFS` / `GridFile` objects and related resources, however, users can also call defer closing manually if preferred:
+Practically, Swift's garbage collection mechanism will automatically release the `GridFS` / `GridFile` objects and related resources, however, users can also call defer closing manually if preferred:

 ``` swift
 defer {